sam81/sam81.github.io/r_guide_bookdown/04_data_manipulation.md

 8      C
 7      C

-Table: (\#tab:formatss) Data Format Suitable for the R.
+Table: (\#tab:formatss) Data format suitable for R.

 The main difference is that while in the first format you have more than one observation in the same row, and you can identify the group to which each observation belongs to through the column headers ("Group A", "Group B" and "Group C"), in the second format you have only one observation for each row.
 This observation is then fully identified with a "label" that appears in the second column.
 A better way to describe the second column is to say that in the above case "Group" is a **factor**, and "A", "B" and "C" define the **levels** of this factor for each group.

 You could also be running an experiment in which you manipulate more than one factor.
-For example you might have two groups, "Patients" and "Controls", which are tested under two conditions "1" and condition "2".
+For example you might have two groups, "Patients" and "Controls", which are tested under two conditions: condition "1" and condition "2".
 In this case you might display your data as shown in Table \@ref(tab:formath2) to make them easily readable to humans.
-However for analysing your data with R, in this case you would need to add another column specifying the levels of the other factor for each observation as shown in Table \@ref(tab:formatss2)
+However for analyzing your data with R you would need to reshape the data as shown in Table \@ref(tab:formatss2), with one column specifying the group, and another column specifying the condition for a given observation.

 Patients Condition1  Patients Condition 2  Controls Condition 1  Controls Condition 2
 -------------------  --------------------  --------------------  --------------------